 Video Game Review: Lost Ember

 Although most of our favourite video games are lengthy, character-driven scenarios with a healthy serving of action, we’ve also been known to enjoy more artistic fare.
-As such, we coloured ourselves intrigued by the trailers for Lost Ember, the debut effort from developer Mooneye Studios, due to its colourful world and tranquil vibe.
+As such, because of its colourful world and tranquil vibe, we coloured ourselves intrigued by the trailers for Lost Ember, the debut effort from developer Mooneye Studios.
 Now the time has come to explore that world.

 One of the primary gameplay elements here is your ability to inhabit the bodies of various types of animals.
 You’re a wolf by default and can switch back to that form at any time (provided doing so won’t cause your demise), but you’ll also play as a wombat, duck, fish, elephant and more.
 Most have a specific purpose — for instance, wombats can enter smaller spaces, moles can tunnel under objects, and so on — and will appear when needed.

 It makes for limited problem solving, and the more invested you are in locating the game’s various collectables (such as mushrooms and artifacts), the more time you’ll spend as other critters to search off the main path.
 Most critters handle decently enough, even if having to tap a button repeatedly to move forward for some is a tad annoying, though we took issue with the ducks that oddly don’t appear capable of gaining any altitude.

 Presentation is Lost Ember‘s strong suit, offering up a vast world full of colourful scenery and lots of different creatures.
 There were definitely times when we just stood still and panned the camera to take in the scale with some of the more impressive views.
 There’s also a good variety with grasslands, lush jungle-like settings, barren deserts and eventually snowy peaks.
 Animal design is quite cute, and the wolf has a unique look, though the red-hued flashbacks didn’t click on the same level.